mjgargani/cheat-sheets/README.md

+I am marking this repository as **DEPRECIATED** because, in addition to lacking more refined curation, it will be part of a new repository that I call open-docs.

+The methods I used to prepare this material using the machine do not match my perception of its current popular use.

 # Development Cheat Sheets Repository

 This repository contains a collection of cheat sheets for various development tools and technologies.
 Each file provides essential commands, configuration examples, and best practices to help developers work efficiently.